finanalyst/raku-pod-render/RenderPod.md

 ```
     =begin pod :no-glossary

 ```
-When multiple files are rendered, any meta data associated with the pod can be accessed during the Rendering Iteration.

 # Templates
+POD6 files contain both content and hints about how to render the content.
+The aim of this module is to separate the output completely from processing the POD6.

+Both a new Raku-Closure-Template system (see [RakuClosureTemplates](RakuClosureTemplates.md)) and the Template::Mustache system can be used.
+Essentially Raku-Closure-Templates are Raku `subs` which are compiled by Raku and the run to generate a string.

-The nature of the templates and their interpretation depends on the `rendition` method, which must be over-ridden for a different templating engine.
-See [Change the Templating Engine](#change-the-templating-engine).
+Another templating engine can be added, See [Change the Templating Engine](#change-the-templating-engine).

-More about Templates can be found in [RakuClosureTemplates](RakuClosureTemplates.md).
+## New Templates
 When a ProcessPod instance is instantiated, a templating object xxxx can be passed via the `:templates` parameter, eg.

 ```